-Services that are covered for you What you must pay when you get these services In-Network What you must pay when you get these services Out-of-Network called "Are You a Hospital Inpatient or Outpatient?
-If You Have Medicare - Ask!"
-This fact sheet is available on the Web at https://www.medicare.gov/ sites/default/files/2021-10/11435- Inpatient-or-Outpatient.pdf or by calling 1-800-MEDICARE (1-800-633-4227).
+Services that are covered for you What you must pay when you get these services In-Network What you must pay when you get these services Out-of-Network Ask!"
+This fact sheet is available on the Web at medicare.gov/sites/default/files/2021-10/11435-Inpatient-or-Outpatient.pdf or by calling 1-800-MEDICARE (1-800-633-4227).
 TTY users call 1-877-486-2048.
 You can call these numbers for free, 24 hours a day, 7days a week.
-Outpatient Hospital Services We cover medically-necessary services you get in the outpatient department of a hospital for diagnosis or treatment of an illness or injury.
+Outpatient hospital services We cover medically-necessary services you get in the outpatient department of a hospital for diagnosis or treatment of an illness or injury.
 Covered services include, but are not limited to: Services in an emergency department Please refer to Emergency Care.
-Please refer to Emergency Care.
-Laboratory and diagnostic tests billed by the hospital Please refer to Outpatient Diagnostic Tests and Therapeutic Services and Supplies.
-Please refer to Outpatient Diagnostic Tests and Therapeutic Services and Supplies.
-Mental health care, including care in a partial-hospitalization program, if a doctor certifies that inpatient treatment would be required without it Please refer to Outpatient Mental Health Care.
-Please refer to Outpatient Mental Health Care.
+Please refer to Emergency care.
+Laboratory and diagnostic tests billed by the hospital Please refer to Outpatient diagnostic tests and therapeutic services and supplies.
+Please refer to Outpatient diagnostic tests and therapeutic services and supplies.
+Mental health care, including care in a partial-hospitalization program, if a doctor certifies that inpatient treatment would be required without it Please refer to Outpatient mental health care.
+Please refer to Outpatient mental health care.
+X-rays and other radiology services billed by the hospital Please refer to Outpatient diagnostic Please refer to Outpatient diagnostic

-Services that are covered for you What you must pay when you get these services In-Network What you must pay when you get these services Out-of-Network X-rays and other radiology services billed by the hospital Please refer to Outpatient Diagnostic Tests and Therapeutic Services and Supplies.
-Please refer to Outpatient Diagnostic Tests and Therapeutic Services and Supplies.
-Medical supplies such as splints and casts Please refer to Outpatient Diagnostic Tests and Therapeutic Services and Supplies.
-Please refer to Outpatient Diagnostic Tests and Therapeutic Services and Supplies.
+Services that are covered for you What you must pay when you get these services In-Network What you must pay when you get these services Out-of-Network tests and therapeutic services and supplies. tests and therapeutic services and supplies.
+Medical supplies such as splints and casts Please refer to Outpatient diagnostic tests and therapeutic services and supplies.
+Please refer to Outpatient diagnostic tests and therapeutic services and supplies.
 Certain screenings and preventive services Please refer to the benefits preceded by the "Apple" icon.
-Please refer to the benefits preceded by the "Apple" icon.
-Certain drugs and biologicals that you can't give yourself Please refer to Medicare Part B Prescription Drugs.
-Please refer to Medicare Part B Prescription Drugs.
-Services performed at an outpatient clinic Please refer to Physician/Practitioner Services, Including Doctor's Office Visits.
-Please refer to Physician/Practitioner Services, Including Doctor's Office Visits.
-Outpatient surgery or observation Please refer to Outpatient Surgery and Other Medical Services Provided at Hospital Outpatient Facilities and Ambulatory Surgical Centers.
-Please refer to Outpatient Surgery and Other Medical Services Provided at Hospital Outpatient Facilities and Ambulatory Surgical Centers.
-Outpatient infusion therapy Please refer to Medicare Part B Prescription Please refer to Medicare Part B Prescription
+Please refer to the benefits preceded by the "apple" icon.
+Certain drugs and biologicals that you can't give yourself Please refer to Medicare Part B prescription drugs.
+Please refer to Medicare Part B prescription drugs.
+Services performed at an outpatient clinic Please refer to Physician/practitioner services, including doctor's office visits.
+Please refer to Physician/practitioner services, including doctor's office visits. •Outpatient surgery or observation Please refer to Outpatient surgery and other medical services provided at hospital outpatient facilities and ambulatory surgical centers.
+Please refer to Outpatient surgery and other medical services provided at hospital outpatient facilities and ambulatory surgical centers.
+Outpatient infusion therapy For the drug that is infused, you will pay the cost-sharing as described in Please refer to Medicare Part B prescription drugs and Physician/ practitioner services, Please refer to Medicare Part B prescription drugs and Physician/ practitioner services,